satori-chatbots/user-simulator/README.md

 ## User Profile YAML Configuration

 This file contains all the properties the user will follow in order to carry out the conversation.
-Sice the user simulator is based in OpenAI GPT4-o LLM technology, some of the fields should be written as prompts in natural language.
-For this fileds, a prompt engineering task should be carried out by the tester to narrow down the role of the user simulator and guide its behaviour.
+Since the user simulator is based in OpenAI GPT4-o LLM technology, some of the fields should be written as prompts in natural language.
+For these fields, a prompt engineering task should be carried out by the tester to narrow down the role of the user simulator and guide its behaviour.
 A description of the fields and an example of the YAML structure is described below.

 ```
-# (dict) Indicates the llm model and temperature to use.
+test_name: "pizza_order_test_custom"

 llm:
+  temperature: 0.8
   model: gpt-4o
-  temperature: 0.8

-# (bool) defines wether the user simulator or the chatbot will start the conversation.
-is_starter: True

-# (str) the chatbot's own fallback message
-fallback:
-  I'm sorry it's a little loud in my pizza shop, can you say that again?

-# (str) the main role the user will perform
-role:
+user:
+  language: English
-  you have to act as a user ordering a pizza to a pizza shop
+  role: you have to act as a user ordering a pizza to a pizza shop.

-# (list of str) features addeed to the prompt in order to narrow down the user's role
   context:
     - personality: personalities/formal-user.yml
-  - you're vegan
-  - your name is John
+    - your name is Jon Doe

-# (list of types) defines what should be said by the user simulator to test tome specific capabilities of the chatbot.
-ask_about:
+  goals:
-  - "a pizza with the following size: {{size}}"
+    - "a {{size}} custom pizza with {{toppings}}"
-  - "the following drink: {{drink}}"
+    - "{{cans}} cans of {{drink}}"
-  - "the following toppings: {{toppings}}"
     - how long is going to take the pizza to arrive
+    - how much will it cost

     - size:
-      function: forward(drink)
+        function: another()
         type: string
         data:
           - small
           - medium
           - big

     - toppings:
         function: random(rand)
         type: string
         data:
           - cheese
           - mushrooms
-        - pepper
-        - ham
-        - bacon
           - pepperoni

-        - olives
-        - corn
-        - chicken
+    - cans:
+        function: forward(drink)
+        type: int
+        data:
+          min: 1
+          max: 3
+          step: 1

     - drink:
         function: forward()
         type: string
         data:
           - sprite
           - coke
           - Orange Fanta

-# Outputs some specific data defined by the tester.
+chatbot:
+  is_starter: True
+  fallback: I'm sorry it's a little loud in my pizza shop, can you say that again?
   output:
     - price:
         type: money
-      description: The price of the pizza order
+        description: The final price of the pizza order
     - time:
         type: time
-      description: how long is going to take to deliver the pizza
+        description: how long is going to take the pizza to be ready

-# (list of dict) In this field some parameters should be defined to indicate how the conversations will be carried out.
-conversations:
+    - order_id:
+        type: str
+        description: my order ID

+conversation:
-  - number: 1
+  number: sample(0.2)
-  - goal_style:
+  goal_style:
     steps: 5
+  interaction_style:
+    - random:
+      - make spelling mistakes
+      - all questions
-  - interaction_style:
+      - long phrases
       - change language:
           - italian
           - portuguese
           - chinese

-# (str) Main language of the conversation
-language: English

-# (str) Name of the test suit
-test_name: "pizza_order_test"

 ```

+# test_name

+Here it is defined the name of the test suit.
+This name will be assigned to the exported test file and the folder containing the tests.

-## llm
+# llm
   This parameter establishes the characteristics of the llm model.
 It consists of a dictionary with two fields, "model" and "temperature".
   - model: This parameter indicates the llm model that will carry out the conversation as the user simulator.
 Models to use should be available in
 LangChain's OpenAI module.
   - temperature: This parameter controls the randomness and diversity of the responses generated by the LLM.
 The value supported is float between 0.0 and 1.0.

   The llm parameter is optional, thus if it is not instantiated in the yaml file, model and temperature will be set to default values, which are gpt-4o and 0.8 respectively.

+# user

+This field defines the properties of the user simulator in 3 parameters: language, role, context and goals

-## is_starter
+## language

-  This parameter defines whether the user will start the conversation or not.
-The value supported is boolean and will be set depending on the chatbot to test.
+This parameter defines the main language that will be used in the conversations.
+If no language is provided, it is set to English by default.

-## fallback

-  Here, the tester should provide the chatbot's original fallback message in order to allow the user simulator to detect fallbacks.
-This is needed to avoid fallback loops, allowing the user simulator to rephrase the query or change the topic.

 ## role

   In this field, the tester should define the role the user will deploy during the conversation as a prompt, according to the chatbot to test.

 ## context